EHB-MCT/assignment-2-TuurVanBergen/README.md

 - The original project, focused on Rijksmuseum Data Visualization, has been archived.
 This project reflects a new direction and purpose.
 - For archived content and structure, refer to previous commits.
+- Future integrations, such as the Spotify API for enhanced user interaction, are planned.
+- Regular updates will be made to the [Changelog](CHANGELOG.md).

 ---